 Context Switch vs Mode Switch

-A CPU Bound Process requires more amount of CPU time or spends more time in the running state.
+A CPU-bound process requires more CPU time or spends more time in the running state.

-I/O Bound Process requires more amount of I/O time and less CPU time.
-I/O Bound process more time in the waiting state.
+An I/O-bound process requires more I/O time and less CPU time.
+An I/O-bound process spends more time in the waiting state.

 1. Which of the following need not necessarily be saved on a context switch between processes?
 (GATE-CS-2000)